idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 Then the neutronics application above calls for `c1`-`c6` from the current application in it's `Transfers` block and uses these values to solve the multiphysics coupled neutronics eigenvalue problem.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=Transfers
+!listing msr/lotus/steady_state/run_ns_initial.i block=Transfers

 ## Delayed Neutron Precursor Advection Equation

 Here the distribution of delayed neutron precursors (DNPs) is solved for in another nested sub-app that the Thermal Hydraulics application calls.
 The `run_prec_transport.i` input for solving the conservation of DNPs is listed below.

-This input file could be incorporated into the Thermal Hydraulics solve, but for clarity it has been seperated out as a seperate sub-app.
+This input file could be incorporated into the Thermal Hydraulics solve, but for clarity it has been separated out as a separate sub-app.
 Therefore the input file here is similar to the Thermal Hydraulics input file, and only unique differences will be highlighted.

 !listing msr/lotus/steady_state/run_prec_transport.i